Even if you are a first-time offender, a Driving Under the Influence (DUI) conviction in Idaho comes with some very serious penalties and punishments.

-In Idaho, if you are convicted of a first DUI offense, here's the potential consequences:
+If you are convicted of a first DUI offense in Idaho, here's the potential consequences:

-Jail time There is no minimum jail time for first-time DUI in Idaho, meaning those convicted could face no jail time at all.
-But, the state reserves the right to impose a six-month jail sentence.
+There is no minimum jail time for those receiving a first-time DUI in Idaho.
+Therefore, those convicted could face no jail time at all.
+However, the state reserves the right to impose a six-month jail sentence.
 Likely, any conviction will result in a jail sentence, the amount of time will depend on the severity of the crime.
-Most first-time DUI offenders can complete their "jail time" through community service or SILD instead of actually sitting behind bars.
+Most first-time DUI offenders can complete their "jail time" through community service, or SLD, instead of actually sitting behind bars.

 If you are charged with a DUI in Idaho, you need a lawyer that will fight to protect your rights.
 Call me today for a free consultation!